-Withdrawal is made from the Registrar's Office, it requires signatures of the Instructor, the Graduate Associate Dean, and the Financial Aid Officer, if the faculty is aware, and agrees.
+It requires signatures of the Instructor, the Graduate Associate Dean, and the Financial Aid Officer, if the faculty is aware, and agrees.
 Students will be permitted to withdraw from a course with a grade of "W" up to the last academic day of class prior to Final Exam week (refer to Academic Calendar for exact dates) with a grade of "W" or "WF" as determined by the Instructor and based on the student's work up to that time.
 "WF" grades will be equivalent to "F" and computed in the student's index.
 (For refund, policy see University Catalogue.)

+- Probation Policy

-Probation Policy - Maintenance of Academic Standards: The quality point index requirement is 3.0.
-If the academic average falls below 3.0, under ordinary circumstance the student will be permitted one semester in which to raise the GPA to 3.0.
+Maintenance of Academic Standards: The quality point index requirement is 3.0.
+If the academic average falls below 3.0, under ordinary circumstances the student will be permitted one semester in which to raise the GPA to 3.0.
 Extraordinary circumstances necessitating additional time to raise the GPA will be determined in consultation with the academic advisor and the program director.

-I. Cumulative Grade Point Average Requirement
+- Cumulative Grade Point Average Requirement